MPP+: History

 MPP+ has been known since at least the 1920s, with a synthesis of the compound being published in a German chemistry journal in 1923.
 Its neurotoxic effects, however, were not known until much later, with the first paper definitively identifying MPP+ as a Parkinson's-inducing poison being published in 1983.
 This paper followed a string of poisonings that took place in San Jose, California in 1982 in which users of an illicitly synthesized analog of meperidine were presenting to hospital emergency rooms with symptoms of Parkinson's.
 Since most of the patients were young and otherwise healthy and Parkinson's disease tends to afflict people at a much older age, researchers at the hospital began to scrutinize the illicitly synthesized opiates that the patients had ingested.
 The researchers discovered that the opiates were tainted with MPTP, which is the biological precursor to the neurotoxic MPP+.
 The MPTP was present in the illicitly synthesized meperidine analog as an impurity, which had a precedent in a 1976 case involving a chemistry graduate student synthesizing meperidine and injecting the resulting product into himself.
 The student came down with symptoms of Parkinson's disease, and his synthesized product was found to be heavily contaminated with MPTP.

 The discovery that MPP+ could reliably and irreversibly induce Parkinson's disease in mammals reignited interest in Parkinson's research, which had previously been dormant for decades.
 Following the revelation, MPP+ and MPTP sold out in virtually all chemical catalogs, reappearing months later with a 100-fold price increase.

 Synthesis

 Laboratory

 MPP+ can be readily synthesized in the laboratory, with Zhang and colleagues publishing a representative synthesis in 2017.
-The synthesis involves reacting 4-phenylpyridine with methyl iodide in acetonitrile solvent at reflux for 24 hours.
+The synthesis involves reacting 4-phenylpyridine with methyl iodide in hot acetonitrile for 24 hours.
 An inert atmosphere is used to ensure a quantitative yield.
 The product is formed as the iodide salt, and the reaction proceeds via an SN2 pathway.
-The industrial synthesis of MPP+ for sale as the herbicide cyperquat used methyl chloride as the source of the methyl group.
+The herbicide cyperquat (MPP chloride) can be made in the same manner by using methyl chloride instead of methyl iodide.